IosStever/NotetakingAppBibleStudy/README.md

 Use actual icons (for save)

-Way to save all notes page in app and retrieve it later
+Way to save all notes page in app and retrieve it later (but we still want to concatenate all notes fresh each time)

 12Cat Bible Study